 Now, for possibly the most important “secret” for how to live cheaply: Wait at least 24 hours before making a large purchase.

 For instance, do you really need a new flat screen TV, pair of shoes, or iPhone today?
-If you wait two or three months, you might be able to get the same item on sale.
+If you wait two or three months, you might be able to get the same item on sale at a store or on discount shopping websites.
 Or you may lose interest altogether.

 We live in a society that thrives on the feelings of instant gratification and the fear of missing out (FOMO).
 If you don’t spend your money right now, we’re made to feel that we’ll be left behind while our friends are having fun.